Peltarion/pmqd/README.md

 During a task, each participant is asked to specify which type of device they will use for listening from the list: `smartphone speaker`, `speaker`, `headphones`, `other`, `will not listen`.
-If any other option than `speaker` or `headphones` was selected, the submission is rejected and the task re-assigned.
+If any other option than `speaker` or `headphones` was selected, the submission was rejected and the task re-assigned.
 For each segment in the task, we ask the user for an assessment of audio quality, not musical content[[2]](#2).
-The question is phrased as: _"How do you rate the audio quality of this music segment?"_, and may be answered on the ordinal scale: _Bad_, _Poor_, _Fair_, _Good_ and _Excellent_, corresponding to the numerical values 1, 2, 3, 4, 5.
+The question is phrased as:
+_"How do you rate the audio quality of this music segment?"_, and may be answered on the ordinal scale: _Bad_, _Poor_, _Fair_, _Good_ and _Excellent_, corresponding to the numerical values 1, 2, 3, 4, 5.

 #### Rating aggregation
 Once all tasks are completed, the ratings are aggregated to produce one